-The (insert school name) will continue to provide Internet security within our school.
+Palisades Charter High School will continue to provide Internet security within our school.
 It is important that parents also monitor Internet use at home.

 Thank you for your support and cooperation in keeping our students safe.
-If you have questions or would like more information, please feel free to contact .
+If you have questions or would like more information, please feel free to contact me.